XiusTV/Modern-TSM-335/README.md

 - **Dashboards & Analytics** – gold tracking, sales/expense overlays, and accounting insights available inside the core addon.
 - **Full Module Suite** – Accounting, AuctionDB, Auctioning, Crafting, Destroying, ItemTracker, Mailing, Shopping, and Warehousing are bundled and kept in sync.
 - **Phase Documentation & Tests** – source includes the full modernization notes, implementation guides, and Lua test harnesses used during the port.
-- **Built off Ascension's TSM** – Compatibility for other 3.3.5 private servers coming soon.
+- **Built off Ascension's TSM** – Compatibility for other 3.3.5 included with the the release on 11/4 rev701.2

 ## Installation